diego-kleinman/simpleCRUD/README.md

 # CRUD
-## This proyect is deployed on -> https://crud-personal-4bf40.web.app/
+## This proyect is hosted on -> https://crud-personal-4bf40.web.app/
 To do list / lista de tareas

 ## Español/Spanish: